 We decided to make our destination a spot in Islamorada, the next major island over but stop on the way there.
 Though our destination Robbie’s we detoured halfway between Key Largo and Islamorada for oysters.

-We believe the place we stopped at has since closed, however we recommend looking a place up along the way or simply waiting for the next destination: Robbie’s.
+We believe the place we stopped at has since closed, however, we recommend looking a place up along the way or simply waiting for the next destination: Robbie’s.

 Stop at Robbie’s at Islamorada for a Snack (or Lunch) and Entertainment

 It was great to drive US-1 and spot the different shops and restaurants along the way.
-Our destination was a unique place in Islamorada, further south towards Key West.
+Our destination was a unique place in Islamorada, further south toward Key West.
 We arrived after about 35 minutes total driving from our hotel to Islamorada (if we had driven, straight).

 It’s a restaurant, an artist hub, a place to feed fish, see Pelicans and just walk around and people watch.
 Their restaurant had plenty of outdoor open seating and covered seating as well.
 (We’re not sure if they had true indoor seating and also want to note their restrooms were not the greatest!)